Updated on 4/28/21

 You can start by taking action yourself.
 Change your gaming lifestyle by scheduling specific gaming time, taking breaks, plugging out your console when your gaming time runs out, and spending time exercising and being active away from the screen.
 If your gaming habits keep you awake into the night, consider setting a strict bedtime to ensure that you get quality rest.

 If you feel like your video gaming habits are becoming compulsive, as if you are unable to put the controller down, consider reaching out for help.
 A common technique mental health professionals use to treat unwanted behavioral patterns is cognitive behavioral therapy.
-You can start treatment today with a Talkspace licensed therapist online to help establish clear boundaries between you and the game.
+You can start treatment today with an online therapist to help establish clear boundaries between you and the game.